Coronavirus Distance Learning

 Reception parents are encouraged to use Tapestry regularly as this is a great online journal.
 Parents can share the learning that their children are doing at home by posting pictures and comments on their Tapestry journal.
 The Reception staff would love to see these and will be able to respond online.
 Click on the link below to log in to Tapestry...

-Support from the school
+Further support from the school

+Remember...
 Whilst we are encouraging the use of the Internet to enhance children's learning, we remind parents about the importance of online safety.
 If you have any concerns or need advice, please visit our eSafety page here.

-Children will be able to access Accelerated Reader quizzes at home using the following link: Accelerated Reader
+Key Stage 2 children can access Accelerated Reader quizzes at home using the following link: Accelerated Reader